Zitara/SU2MeshConverter/README.md

 # SU2MeshConverter
 Using Blender and BRL-CAD to import/export SU2 mesh files.
-Hopefully one day SU2 can be integrated to work whiten.
+Hopefully one day SU2 can be integrated to work within.